Baby's First Bath: What New Parents Must Know

 Don't try to use bath seats or bath rings.
 These are for older babies who can sit up on their own -- not for newborns.

 Bathing a Baby: The First Tub Bath

 Make the first tub baths quick ones.
 Fill the tub with only 2 or 3 inches of warm -- not hot -- water.
-Use one hand to support the baby’s head, then slowly lower the baby.
+Use one hand to support baby’s head, then slowly lower him.

 - Using a washcloth or baby bath sponge, wash the face and hair.
 When rinsing, protect eyes with your hand across the forehead.
 Gently wash the rest of baby with water and a small amount of soap.

-- Use water or a cleanser designed for babies for hair.
+- Use water or a cleanser designed for babies.
 As hair grows, try gentle baby shampoo.